 Please note that course items listed below may change due to unforeseen circumstances.
 The most up to date version of the course outline will be on Canvas.
 Please use the version listed on Canvas.
-All changes will be announced in class/online.
+All changes will be announced in class.
+Note: All assignments are not listed below, just the major ones.